Differences Between Python 3 vs Python 2

 Python was developed by Guido Van Rossum in the year 1991.
 Van was reading a published script “Monty Python’s Flying Circus” while developing the python.
 He wants name should be unique, notable and easily remembered so he gave the name “Python”.

-Python is providing extended support to 2.7 version as some developers/ organisation wants to continue with it, but it’s not recommended.
-Python has provided a 3.X version with the lot of great features which makes the programming more effective and consistent.
+Python is providing extended support to 2.7 version as some developers/organization wants to continue with it, but it’s not recommended.
+Python has provided a 3.X version with a lot of great features which makes the programming more effective and consistent.

 Head to Head Comparison between Python 3 vs Python 2

 Below is the Top 8 Comparison Between Python 3 vs Python 2

 Key Differences Between Python 3 vs Python 2

 Both Python 3 vs Python 2 are popular choices in the market; let us discuss some of the major Differences Between Python 3 vs Python 2:

 - Python 3 has been broadly supported for developing a wide range of GUI applications and many other packages are available in Python 3 as compared to Python 2.

 - In Python 3, a print function has been used means arguments should be enclosed in parenthesis.
 E.g. print (“This is Python 3”).
 In Python 2, a print is treated as a statement.
 E.g. print “This is Python”.

 - In Python 3, the value of integers division would be appropriate by default.
 E.g. divide 5/2 will result in 2.5.
 In Python 2, we need to provide data type as a float if the output will come in decimal otherwise only the result will come in an integer only.
 E.g. 5/2 give result 2.